SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 title: Definition of Done
 ---

-This document describes the necessary steps to declare a feature or bug for Spartacus as "Done".
+This document describes the necessary steps to declare a feature or bug for Spartacus as `Done`.

-To keep the Spartacus code readable and maintainable, please follow these rules, even if you find them violated somewhere.
+The Spartacus team adopted the following set of rules to keep the Spartacus code readable and maintainable.
+As a contributor, we ask you to please follow these rules (even if you find them violated somewhere).
+When a file is consistently not following these rules and adhering to the rules would make the code worse, follow the local style.

 Note that this list is not complete.
-When a file is consistently not following these rules and adhering to the rules would make the code worse, follow the local style.

 ## TL;DR

 Run the `build.sh` script located in the root of the project.
-It will check most of the things mentioned in this document, such as the linting and formatting violations, running unit and e2e tests, etc.
+It will run most of the checks or rules mentioned in this document, such as the linting and formatting checks, running unit and e2e tests, etc.

 ## Code is Formatted